stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 A `client` instance is your starting point for all interactions with the Stormpath API - once you have a Client instance, you can do everything else.

-## Create an Application
+## Register Your Application with Stormpath

-Before we can create accounts you'll need to have an `Application` and `Directory` in Stormpath.
-An application is just Stormpath’s term for a project and a directory is a collection of groups an user accounts.
-Applications and directories are decoupled so that you can share directories across your applications.
+Before you can store user accounts you'll need to have an `Application` and `Directory` in Stormpath.
+An Application is just Stormpath’s term for a project, and a Directory is a collection of unique user accounts.

-If you just signed up for the quickstart you can add an application and directory through the API like so:
+Applications and Directories are decoupled, so you can share Directories across your Applications.
+This is useful for more complex authentication scenarios (*like single sign on*).

+You can create an Application and Directory together for convenience:

     //Some application properties
     var app = {